-ECON2017 (EC24J): CALCULUS II FOR BUSINESS & SOCIAL SCIENCES
+ECON2017 (EC24J): Calculus II for Business & Social Sciences

-This course is a continuation of Calculus I. Differential and Integral Calculus have widespread applications in several areas of the Social Sciences.
+This course is a continuation of Calculus I Differential and Integral Calculus has widespread applications in several areas of the Social Sciences.
 Therefore this course will prove invaluable to any serious social scientist.